Skip to main content

 Choose the appropriate settlement path based on account type:

-• For joint accounts with right of survivorship: surviving owner provides death certificate to remove the deceased from the account
+• For joint accounts with right of survivorship: the balance becomes the surviving joint owner's property; the survivor provides the death certificate to remove the deceased from the account

-• For trust accounts: successor trustee provides trust documentation, death certificate, and government-issued ID
+• For trust and In Trust For accounts: the successor trustee provides trust documentation, death certificate, and government-issued ID

 • For estate/probate accounts: provide Letters Testamentary or Letters of Administration from probate court